Top 10 Highest Mountains in Nepalupdated on

 First ascenders: Artur Hajzer, Gyalzen Norbu and Toshio Imanishi

-Height: 8,091 meters
+Elevation: 8,091 meters

 Location: Khumbu.
 Part of the Mahalangur Himalayan range

-First ascenders: Pasang Phutar Sherpa, Yukihiko Kato and Kiyoto Sakaizawa
+First ascenders: Pasang Phutar Sherpa, Yukihiko Kato, and Kiyoto Sakaizawa

-Height: 7,937 meters
+Elevation: 7,937 meters